dkaenzig/replicationCapitalInequality/README.md

 **[Paper](bks_paper.pdf):** Pdf containing paper and online appendix

-If you have any questions, please contact me at dkaenzig@london.edu
+If you have any questions, please contact me at dkaenzig@northwestern.edu